FabricLabs/fabric/PROTOCOL.md

 #### Collection
 A `Collection` is a list of `Actor` instances.

+#### Contract
+The `Contract` class provides a simple method for creating agreements between a known set of peers.

 ## Peering
 Peers are identified in the Fabric network by their [**Fabric Identity**][fabric-identity], a `bech32m` encoding of the prefix `id` and public key body.